-Call us today at our Bridgeport/Trumbull dental office (203-916-9348) or our Stratford dental office (203-212-8259) to make an appointment for sleep apnea treatment.
+Call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) to make an appointment for sleep apnea treatment.
 Our dentists has recently been recognized by Sleep Group Solutions as having advanced training in snoring and obstructive sleep apnea.
 Thanks to this training, you can finally get the help you need to sleep peacefully.

 Sleep Apnea Explained

 Sleep apnea is a condition where your body stops breathing when you’re asleep.
 Often, this happens because your throat muscles get too relaxed.
 Instead of supporting your windpipe, they put pressure on it until the windpipe closes.

 When this happens, you wake in a panic.
 However, your windpipe returns to normal immediately.
 This means you never truly wake up.
 The panic-wake-fall-asleep cycle can happen over 200 times each night.

 This means you’re never getting the sleep your body absolutely needs.
 People who suffer from sleep apnea will also have:

 - Waking up still feeling tired and exhausted

 By calling DeJesus Dental Group today, you can get an appointment to determine if you have sleep apnea.
 Thanks to our dentists’ advanced training in sleep apnea treatment, you can get help before things get much worse.

 Dangers Of Untreated Sleep Apnea

 How much worse?
 Here are several dangerous consequences of ignoring your sleep apnea.